-Unexpected events such as the conflict between Russia and Ukraine could lead to a material cut in global economic growth.
+Unexpected events such as the conflict between Russia and Ukraine and the continuing impact of the COVID-19 pandemic could lead to a material cut in global economic growth.
 This could lead to a negative impact on supply chains, commodities and a drop in tourism.
 Consequently, market confidence may falter and this could lead to a reduction in liquidity resources and a loss in liquidity value of marketable assets.